nandakishormpai/manglish_lyrics_generator/README.md

 # Sithara Song Generator

 ### A Manglish lyrics generator that generates manglish lyrics and form a song using AI.
+Our project downloads the manglish lyrics of Sithara songs from the internet and then trains an ML model that can generate new lyrics.
+A website based UI displays the generated lyrics.

 #### Data Collection